About accommodation

 Jūjō Station

-Residence Higashifushimi (Men)
+Residence Higashifushimi (Male)

 Residence Tower Higashifushimi (Coed)